VORTA: Efficient Video Diffusion via Routing Sparse Attention: VORTA: efficient vide o diffusion via rou t ing sparse attention

 \subsection{Signal-aware attention routing and detection}

-\paragraph{Attention router.} Our router adaptively selects the most suitable attention branch.
-For the $n$-th transformer block, we define a set of gate values, $\balpha^{(n)} = \{\alpha_i^{(n)}\}$, that quantify the importance of the full, sliding, and coreset attention branches, respectively.
-A lightweight router implemented as a linear layer that takes the diffusion timestep embedding $\bT \in \R^d$ as input to capture the signal-to-noise level of the input features, followed by a softmax to produce the gate values:
+\paragraph{Attention router.} Accurately identifying the optimal sparse attention variant is the remaining technical hurdle.
+We observe that attention behavior correlates strongly with the signal-to-noise ratio (SNR) of input features in \cref{fig-attn_recall}.
+To address this, we introduce a router implemented as a linear layer with diffusion timestep embedding $\bT \in \R^d$ as input, following a softmax activation to output the gate values $\balpha^{(n)}$ for dynamic attention variant selection:

-where $\bW_R^{(n)} \in \R^{d\times 3}$ denotes the linear projection matrix.
+where $\bW_R^{(n)} \in \R^{d\times 3}$ denotes the linear projection matrix of the $n$-th transformer block.
+The gate values $\balpha^{(n)} = \left[\alpha_1^{(n)}, \alpha_2^{(n)}, \alpha_3^{(n)}\right]$ quantify the suitability of full, sliding-window, and core-set attention operations, respectively.
 This lightweight design adds just 0.1\% to the model's parameters, while enabling the router to adaptively modulate gate values based on the current signal-to-noise ratio (SNR), without directly operating on the full set of diffusion tokens.

 \paragraph{Inference-time routing strategy.} The router activates the attention branch with the highest gate value, as illustrated in \cref{fig-method}~(a).
 It is formalized as a hard selection, defined as follows: